Naples Middle/High School

-Naples Middle/High School (NMHS), formerly known as Naples American High School, is a high school within the Department of Defense Education Activity system.
+Naples Middle/High School (NMHS), formerly known as Naples American High School, is a secondary school within the Department of Defense Education Activity system.
 It is located in Gricignano di Aversa, Campania, Italy.

 History

 Early days

 In the summer of 1951, a new NATO southern command called Headquarters Allied Forces, Southern Europe (AFSOUTH) was established in Naples, Italy.
 The school began with 7 - 8 American high school age students arriving with the command in October 1951.
 The facilities initially occupied a spare storage room in the Hotel Britannique in downtown Naples, where many of the student’s families lived.
 The school program provided high school correspondence courses through the University of Nebraska High School.
 It was named the American Forces Dependents High School, Naples, Italy.

-During the summer and fall of 1951, more students arrived and the school was relocated to the Albergo Sant’Elmo, then the NATO Officers’ Club in the Vomero section of Naples.
+During the summer and fall of 1951, more students arrived and the school was relocated to the Albergo Sant’Elmo, then the NATO Officers’ Club in the Vomero borough of Naples.
 This school of 15–18 students operated until August 1952.
 High School proctors during this period were Mr. Albert Trimarchi and Mr. Bob Newton.
 The first graduate of the school was Stewart A. Ring.

 On October 1, 1952, a standard Department of Defense School was opened in the same location, the Albergo Sant’Elmo, with about 45 students.
 There were five students in the graduating class that year.